-The Brighton Kop was formed in early 2014 in response to the realisation that there were regularly small groups of Liverpool fans watching televised matches at the King & Queen pub but there was little interaction between the groups and no chanting or atmosphere of the sort that we so associate with LFC and Anfield.
+The Brighton Kop was formed in early 2014 in response to the realisation that there were regularly small groups of Liverpool fans watching televised matches at various pubs across the city but there was little interaction between the groups and no chanting or atmosphere of the sort that we so associate with Liverpool Football Club and Anfield.

 At the start of the 2014-15 membership of the group started to swell and we arrived at the opening game of the season in our 'We Go Again - The Brighton Kop' t-shirts and badges.
 It felt at that point like The Brighton Kop had truly arrived.